mulle-objc/mulle-objc-list/README.md

 This is a [mulle-objc](https://github.com/mulle-nat) project.

-This tool loads a shared library and prints a CSV list of all class and categories or methods it finds.
-The shared library must have been compiled with **mulle-clang**.
+This tool loads a shared library or executable and prints a CSV list of all class and categories or methods it finds.
+The binary must have been compiled with **mulle-clang**.